jo3kim/Capstone-Project/README.md

 ## Context
-* Background
+1. Background
-* Marketing Team Questions/Business Task
+2. Marketing Team Questions/Business Task
-* Data Analysis
+3. Data Analysis
-* Key Findings
+4. Key Findings
-* Recommendations
+5. Recommendations
-* Limitations
+6. Limitations
-* References/Software
+7. References/Software

-### Background
+## Background
-This case study centralizes on working at a bike-sharing company called Cylclistic, to help answer marketing strategies with the marketing team.
-Cyclistic is located in Chicago that features more than 5,800 bicycles and 600 docking stations with the use of their application.
-The bikes that are provided includes casual, electric and docked bikes.
-The company allows people to use their bikes as casual and membership riders.
-The company was able to gather monthly data and store it through Amazon Web Services in this link [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+This case study centralizes on working at a bike-sharing company called Cylclistic on helping to answer marketing strategies with the marketing team.
+Cyclistic is located in Chicago and features more than 5,800 bicycles and 600 docking stations with the use of their mobile application.
+The different type of bikes that they provide includes casual, electric and docked bikes.
+The company allows people to use their bikes as casual or membership riders.
+The company was able to gather monthly data and store it through Amazon Web Services located in this link [here](https://divvy-tripdata.s3.amazonaws.com/index.html).

-### Marketing Team Questions/Business Task
+## Marketing Team Questions/Business Task
 The marketing team want to formulate a business task that answers these 3 questions:
-1. How do annual members and causual riders use Cyyclistic bikes differentl?
+1. How do annual members and causual riders use Cyclistic bikes different?
-2. Would casual riders buy Cyclistic annual memberships?
+2. How do we get casual riders to buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

-With the questions in mind, a business taks formulated to answer this problem: How do we increase the number of annual memberships from the casual riders?
+With these questions in mind, a business task was formulated to answer this problem:

+How do we increase the number of annual memberships compared to the casual riders?

-### Data Analysis
+## Data Analysis
-After gathering and cleaning 2022 data (process of data cleaning can be found [here](https://github.com/jo3kim/Capstone-Project/blob/main/Cleaning2Ways_README.md), charts were then created to give us these results:
+After gathering and cleaning the 2022 data (process of data cleaning can be found [here](https://github.com/jo3kim/Capstone-Project/blob/main/Cleaning2Ways_README.md), charts were then created to give us these results:

 * Member vs Casual Rides Per Month
 ![Month Count](https://user-images.githubusercontent.com/123437423/221058561-b3af0c42-662e-4ea8-a82f-bc9dacf005ab.png)